Skip to content

 Plan your travel to the UK

-It’s easy to travel to University of Gloucestershire from international locations, with campuses in Cheltenham and Gloucester and strong local transport links to international airports.
+Having arrived in the UK, travel to the University of Gloucestershire should be straightforward.
+Both Cheltenham and Gloucester have strong transport links to international airports.
 We are approximately an hour from Birmingham and Bristol airports and less than two hours from London’s Heathrow Airport.

 View our guide on how to get to us from the main UK international airports.